SwedbankPay/swedbank-pay-episerver-checkout/README.md

 Host URLs: {Your domain 1}; {Your domain 2}; {Your domain 3}
-CompleteUrl URL: {Your domain}/sv/checkout-sv/SwedbankPayCheckoutConfirmation/?orderGroupId={orderGroupId} Cancel URL: {Your domain}/payment-canceled?orderGroupId={orderGroupId}
-Callback URL: {Your domain}/payment-callback?orderGroupId={orderGroupId}
+CompleteUrl URL: {Your domain}/sv/checkout-sv/SwedbankPayCheckoutConfirmation/?orderGroupId={orderGroupId} Cancel URL: {Your domain}/payment-canceled?orderGroupId={orderGroupId} (Not to be filled out if Payment URL is used) Callback URL: {Your domain}/payment-callback?orderGroupId={orderGroupId}
-Terms of Service URL: {Your domain}/payment-completed.pdf Payment URL:
+Terms of Service URL: {Your domain}/payment-completed.pdf Payment URL: {Your domain}/sv/checkout-sv/
 ```
-The host in the URL's should be updated to your host.
+{Your domain} in the URL's should be updated to your host.
+The Payment URL is the URI that Swedbank Pay will redirect back to when the view-operation needs to be loaded, to inspect and act on the current status of the payment.
+Only used in Seamless Views.
+If both cancelUrl and paymentUrl is sent, the paymentUrl will used.

 # Setup
 ## Payment Method